Invest NI makes unprecedented call on North’s politicians to act on Brexit

 Tina McKenzie, the policy chair of the Federation of Small Businesses in Northern Ireland, said many small firms have not prepared for a disorderly Brexit because there are “too many unknowns and potential scenarios to plan for”.

-“Unlike larger businesses, most small businesses simply don’t have the capacity and resource to plan for no-deal,” Ms McKenzie added.
+“Unlike larger businesses, most small businesses simply don’t have the capacity and resources to plan for no-deal,” Ms McKenzie added.

 Seamus Leheny, policy manager of the Freight Transport Association for Northern Ireland said meanwhile that there is concern among his members in the North about the lack of contingency planning in general by government officials in the North.